vjavle/minimal-mistakes/_posts/2021-06-06-Anti-pattern-questionnair.md

 author_profile: true
 published: true
 ---
-# Anti pattern questionnair
-## An anti-pattern is a common response to a recurring problem that is usually ineffective and risks being highly counterproductive
+# An anti-pattern is a common response to a recurring problem that is usually ineffective and risks being highly counterproductive

 To identify possible anti-patterns, these are the simple questions to be asked of a team.